The resumption of sports competitions after COVID-19 lockdown: The case of the Spanish football league: Results

 In Fig. \ref{fig02}B we show the different evolution of the mean value of the accumulated number of infected players $\bar n(t)$ when PCR tests are or are not performed.
 Matches are played with a separation of $7$ days, in this case.
-We can observe how skipping the tests increases substantially the number of infected players, whose growth is specially higher at the beginning of the spreading process.
-These results show that conducting a coronavirus detection test is essential to prevent its spread among ``La Liga" teams.
+We can observe how skipping the tests increases substantially the number of infected players.
+These results show that conducting a coronavirus detection test is essential to prevent its spread among {\it La Liga} teams.
 However, it is necessary to take into account the frequency and reliability of such tests.
-To investigate this issue, we assume that it is decided to play, for example, every 4 days, a measure close to the most favorable scenario of 3 days, although not so extreme.
+To investigate this issue, we assume that it is decided to play, for example, every 4 days, a measure close to the most favourable scenario of 3 days, although not so extreme.
 In Fig. \ref{fig02}C we see how important it is to perform tests as often as possible, ideally every day.
 As the tests are more separated over time, the risk of infecting more players inevitably increases.
 Finally, it is possible to simulate how important the accuracy of the tests is and the consequences of making use of low sensitive methods.
-Figure \ref{fig02}D shows how the average number of infected players $\bar n(t)$ increases as the reliability of the tests $\mu_E$ and $\mu_I$ decrease.
-These results support the convenience of performing PCR testing, whose accuracy is estimated to be close to $90\%$ and larger than any other method.
+Figure \ref{fig02}D shows how the mean value of infected players $\bar n(t)$ increases as the reliability of the tests $\mu_E$ and $\mu_I$ decreases.
+These results support the convenience of performing PCR testing, whose accuracy is estimated to be substantially larger than any other method.